dy/piezo/docs/issues.md

   + return (a, b, c) - single multichannel output
   → so group acts as single element
   - clauses impose clause selector.
 That selector can be implemented manually or in JS side.
+    + not necessarily.
+Static-time clause can be preselected within wasm.
+    + providing different clause increases efficiency: eg. 2-channel processor can be faster than n-channel.
   - no-selector simplifies API: no need to pass number of channels.
+  ? what if we provide generic clause selector?
+    ~ preselecting clause is similar to creating fn instance.
+  - direct case allows 1:1 arguments matching in fn signatures.
+    - it is faster, unambiguous, unconflicting
+  * This is optional extension, can be avoided.
+  * Case can be identified by passing pointers to "audio buffers" - channeled arg slots.

+### [x] Direct values clause is hindered by clause selector →

+  * ?
+How do we select direct values clause? `gain(inp, .75, outp)`
+    ~ `gain(inp, .75, outp, 2)` is fine (null-arg means direct)

+  * ?
+How do we export direct-values functions [ideally] without extra step of args detection?
+    ~ the worst-case damage is extra fn call + extra nan comparison that sees - ok, there's no signature, fall back to direct call.
+    ~ single runs are not expected to be very regular externally, since for batch runs there's clause cases.
+    ? we detect from apparent channels idicator: gain(v, amp) is direct clause, gain((..ch), amp) is all-channels clause

 ## [x] Autogenerate mono/stereo clauses fn code or define fn clauses manually in syntax